 Proper design of the Carburetor ensures the supply of the desired composition of the mixture under different operating conditions of the engine.

 We have discussed the definition of Carburetion and also the different factors affect the quality of the mixture.
-Let us know your thoughts in the comment section below.
+If you have any thoughts on this topic, please let us know in the comment section below.